Updated November 22, 2021

 The Everfi Alcohol Edu Survey surveys students before entering college about how much alcohol they have consumed in the last two weeks.
 According to its most recent survey of schools, the percentage of students who abstain has increased and the number of students who drink once they enter college is declining.

 Harmful alcohol use can produce serious outcomes.
 In 2021, the NIAAA reported that 1,591 college students die each year from alcohol- related injuries; over 600,000 are assaulted by another student who has been drinking; 97,000 students experienced alcohol-related sexual assault and 25% of students had academic consequences from drinking, including missing class, falling behind in class, doing poorly on exams or papers and receiving lower grades overall.

-In recent studies by researchers at Penn State it was found that parents can have a profound impact on their son’s or daughter’s drinking behaviors in college if they speak with them the summer before they come to college.
+Researchers at Penn State found that parents can have a profound impact on their son’s or daughter’s drinking behaviors in college if they speak with them the summer before they come to college.
 Parent interaction helped mitigate the college effect for students who had not started drinking and even had an impact on students who were already drinking-- including those drinking frequently in high school.
 When parents talk to students about drinking before they leave for college the students are 20 times more likely to transition to a healthier drinking pattern, including non-drinking.

 In recognition of the seriousness of this issue, the University at Buffalo created the Alcohol Strategies Committee.
 This Division of Student Life task force is charged with taking a multi-faceted view of the issue and is developing evidence-based alcohol prevention, intervention and enforcement strategies.